The Rights of Transgender People in Washington State: Name Changes and ID

 Can a person change their name and gender on their U.S. passport?

 Yes.
-To change the name and gender marker on one’s passport, a person must submit the required form, appropriate fees, and other required documents including their most recent passport [12].
-A person may self-select their gender, including gender marker X, on their passport application.[13]
-According to the US Department of State (DoS), the evidence provided for the passport application does not need to match the gender selected on the application.
-However, if a person applies for a passport for immediate travel or loses their passport, they will need to select M or F as their gender until the DoS completes updates to their system, which will be sometime in late 2023.[14]
+To change the name and gender marker on one’s passport, a person must submit the required form, appropriate fees, and other required documents, including their most recent passport.[13]
+A person may self-select their gender, including gender marker X, on their passport application.[14]
+According to the U.S. Department of State (DOS), the evidence provided for the passport application does not need to match the gender selected on the application.
+A person can also request an X designation on a passport card, or when requesting expedited or emergency service.
+Beginning in late 2023, a person may select X as a marker on Consular Reports of Birth Abroad.[15]

-Can a person change their name and gender marker on their driver’s license or state-issued identification card?
+Can a person change their name and gender marker on their driver license or state-issued identification card?

 Yes.
-To change the name on a Washington driver’s license or identification card, a person must update their name with the SSA and schedule an in-person appointment to visit the driver’s license office.
-The person must also pay a fee and proof of identity.
-For a list of accepted proof of identity, visit the Washington State Department of Licensing (DOL) website.[15]
-The same procedure and fees ($10 in person or $20 online) applies to enhanced driver licenses and enhanced ID cards.
-[16]
+To change the name on a Washington driver license or identification card, a person must update their name with the SSA and schedule an in-person appointment to visit the driver license office.
+The person must also pay a fee and provide proof of identity.
+For a list of accepted documents for proof of identity, visit the Washington State Department of Licensing (DOL) website.[16]
+The same procedure and fees ($20 either in person or online) apply to enhanced driver licenses and enhanced ID cards.[17]

-To change the gender marker on a Washington driver’s license or identification card, a person must mail a written request to the DOL or visit a driver licensing office location.[17]
-The DOL offers X gender markers on drivers’ licenses.
+To change the gender marker on a Washington driver license or identification card, a person must mail a written request to the DOL or visit a driver licensing office location.[18]
+The DOL offers X gender markers on driver licenses.

 • Fill out the “Applicant” section of the form.